andydangit/100-days-of-code/r1-log.md

 -   Tried using Font awesome but it did not look right, so had to use an image

 ### R1D6
+1-24
 Form # 3
 -   Start on Form 3 challenge
 -   This challenge involve using flexbox and grid

+### R1D7
+1-27
+Form # 3
+-   Finish Form # 3 Challenge
+-   Install custom font to match with Telsa logo
+-   use flexbox to even the left and right side div